 Why study Basic Sciences at Saba University?

 Our Basic Sciences program is taught in small classes by talented faculty, all of whom hold PhDs or MDs.
-The close interaction between faculty and students allows for personalized attention, enhancing the learning experience.
+Our 7:1 student-to-faculty staff ratio allows for close interaction and personalized attention, enhancing the learning experience.